Thank you for reading our post, please rate this article at the end.

 That took a lot of words to describe, and it will even take more time to perform.

 It’s far from the ideal and convenient towing experience.
 Manufacturers have tried their best and gone back to the drawing board.
-Automatic sliding hitches are now available in the market.
+Automatic sliding hitches are now available on the market.
 But making them automated also added some digits to their price.

 If your truck bed is short, you must weigh whether a manual sliding hitch is worth the additional hassle.
 If you decide to get an automatic sliding hitch, just be prepared to see how much is written on your bill.